 Celebrations in My World: Holi by Lynn Peppas

-This is another non-fiction book which serves as a great introduction to Holi.
+This is another non-fiction book that serves as a great introduction to Holi.
 Very similar to Festivals Around the World, this book covers the different aspects of Holi including the history, the religious significance, the spirit, and the music and food.
 In fact, there’s not one but three different mythological stories shared about why Holi is celebrated!

 In addition, information about how Holi is celebrated in the Spring to welcome a new season and start the agricultural process is included.
 There are some great Did You Know facts mentioned too. [picture book, ages 8 and up]